 Disconnection surgery is often performed only on patients who have the most serious and uncontrollable type of seizure, called a drop attack.
 Surgery is considered if anti-seizure medications aren’t adequately successful in preventing seizures.

-The Epilepsy Center at the Northwell Health Neuroscience Institute offers a variety of medical and surgical treatment options to control and prevent seizures.
-Our multidisciplinary team offers leading-edge treatments including disconnection surgery, stereoelectroencephalography (SEEG), laser ablation, combined stereoelectroencephalography (SEEG) and laser ablation, vagus nerve stimulation (VNS) and Gamma Knife.
+The Epilepsy Center at the Northwell Health Institute for Neurology and Neurosurgery offers a variety of medical and surgical treatment options to control and prevent seizures.
+Our multidisciplinary team offers leading-edge treatments including disconnection surgery.
 The expert team at the Epilepsy Center performs between 50 and 100 epilepsy surgeries each year, and 90 percent of patients are either seizure-free or have reduced seizures one year after surgery.

-As with any surgery, there are general risks with disconnection surgery.
-These include:
+As with any surgery, there are general risks with disconnection surgery, including:

 - Blood clots